NO FIREWALL BETWEEN UNITS

 breakers, or electrocution.
 It can also be difficult to insure a home that has it.

-I have had licensed electricians or others remark during or following my inspection (to my
+I have had licensed electricians or others remark during or following my inspection (to my safe

-core aluminum wiring, responsible, caring licensed electricians will recommend replacement.
+aluminum wiring, responsible, caring licensed electricians will recommend replacement.